computerguided/FCM/doc/Device.md

 ## Initialize

-The base class `FcmDevice` has a virtual method `initialize()` which must overridden by the derived classes to perform the following initializations:
+The base class `FcmDevice` has a virtual method `initialize()` which must be overridden by the derived classes to perform the following initializations:

 * Create components.
 * Connect interfaces.